cis198-2016s/slides/05/content.md

     - `iter_mut()` for a mutable borrow iterator.
     - `into_iter()` for an ownership-passing iterator.
 - Nothing new here...
+- TODO?

 ---
 ## Iterator Consumers

-- Consumers operate on an iterator & return one or more values.
+- Consumers operate on an iterator and return one or more values.
 - There are like a billion of these, so let's look at a few.

 <img src="img/consume.png" style="width: 350px;"/>